Are Heinz Baked Beans Healthy?

 It’s recommended to only heat the beans you need and remove the remainder of the beans from the can and place in an airtight container in the fridge to use within two days.

-Heinz Baked beans tick many of the healthy option boxes: They are high in plant-based protein, fibre, and contribute to your folic acid intake and deliver one of your 5 a day.
-They are also low in fat which helps to maintain healthy cholesterol levels.
+Heinz Baked Beanz are high in plant-based protein, fibre, and contribute to your folic acid intake, providing one of your 5-a-day.
+They are also low in fat, gluten-free, and suitable for vegetarians and vegans, making them an excellent option for many diets.

 However, they are high in salt and the classic recipe does contain added sugar.
 Your healthiest option is to choose the no added sugar Heinz Beanz variety and enjoy them as part of a nutritional and balanced diet.